 *Program Fee - Usually covers room, in-country travel, excursions, some meals and other costs associated with the program.

 *Tuition – Students on WFU summer programs pay WFU summer school tuition per credit hour.
-The 2013 summer rate was $880/per credit hour.
+The 2014 summer rate is $900/per credit hour.